openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

    and **View Live** options appear for each course.

   .. image:: ../Images/Rerun_link.png
-     :alt: A course liste don the dashboard with the Re-run Course and View Live options shown
+     :alt: A course listed on the dashboard with the Re-run Course and View Live options shown

 3. Locate the course you want to re-run and click **Re-Run Course**.
 The